BurnOutTrader/fund-forge/README.md

     }
 }
 ```
+To better understand the above concept, picture/look at a regular candlestick chart, candles are plotted on the chart using their opening time.

 I will be keeping `DateTime<Utc>` as the standard for the application, this will never change, all future timezone confusion can be avoided by parsing data to UTC as soon as it is received from the DataVendor.